ezramorse/mens/README.md

 #### Data Caching

-**m.fetch** Will cache the data describe by the second argument for a default of 60 seconds.
+**m.fetch** Will cache the data described by the second argument for a default of 60 seconds.
 This value can be overriden by exporting a **dataTtl** element in the *settings* file.
 In the earlier example, data can be invalidated from the server by emitting an **invalidateData** event to any client, with the object *{key: {id: 1}}*.